cynthiahqy/ggtilecal/README.md

 ### Adding more layers to the calendar: Event emojis!

-Prepare event data in “long” form, which in this context refers to having one row per day of an event.
+Prepare and reshape event data into “long” form, which in this context refers to having one row per day of an event.

 ``` r
 set.seed(498)